3a1/Evelion/README.md

 ![screenshot](https://i.imgur.com/1MTskRB.png)

-## Key Features
+## Features

-* Modern and User-Friendly Interface: Sakura features a sleek and intuitive menu interface that is easy to navigate.
-It provides a seamless user experience and makes it easy to access all the features.
+* Simply and Clear Interface: Evelion has a clear and simple interface in which is easy to access all the features.
+Evelion provides a esp customizations thats make easy to choose what you want to use at the moment.
-* Customizable Colors: With Sakura, you can customize the menu colors to your liking.
-This means you can personalize the interface and make it match your own preferences.
-* Powerful LUA Scripting: Sakura is built on top of the powerful LUA scripting language, which allows for complex and dynamic interactions.
-This means you can create custom scripts that automate tasks, enhance functionality, and improve performance.
-If you need help with scripting, check out our [documentation](https://sakura-9.gitbook.io/sakura/).
+* Stream Proof: Evelion is built as other window with ImGui to be on top of the counter-strike process, which allows to record videos or streaming with obs and cheat does not show up.
+This means you can create content and always be on top of scoreboard!
-* Bypasses: Sakura includes several bypasses that allow you to bypass various anti-cheat systems.
-These bypasses are constantly updated to ensure that they work with the latest versions of anti-cheat software.
+* Bypass: Evelion bypass various anti-cheat systems.
+Soon as it external, it bypass all client side anti-cheats.
+Includes Wargods, Demo Checkers, SMAC and many others.

 ## How To Use